dvargas2013/DiscordBot/README.md

 * Have [Python 3.5](https://www.python.org/downloads/) or Greater installed
 * Install [discord.py](https://github.com/Rapptz/discord.py) (Note: You don't need the voice one.
 But if that's the direction you're going be my guest)
 * Hopefully you already have your [Discord Bot](https://discordapp.com/developers/applications/me)'s ClientID and Token ready and waiting ;P
-* Create a ***constants.py*** file
+* When you first run it it will ask for a ClientID and Token.
+These things will save in a ***constants.py*** file
 ```
 ClientID = "[15 digit discord id of your bot]"
- # Secret was not used but it is a character string about 32 in length
 Token = "[60 character string]"
 ```
 ____
 ## Minor Customizations
-* You can create a file called ***EditPermission.ids*** with Discord IDs on seperate lines that are allowed to add and delete Reactions from the bot.
+* You can create a file called ***EditPermission.ids*** with Discord IDs on separate lines that are allowed to add and delete Reactions from the bot.
 It's not necessary since the non existence of the file is an indicator that anyone can edit.
+* You can create a file called ***DontReactChats.ids*** with Channel IDs where you don't want the bot to attach reactions to.
+* You can create a file called ***DrinkingAllowed.ids*** with Channel IDs where saying the word "DRINK" makes the author of the message increment a drink counter.
 * You may use my [reactions.data](https://www.dropbox.com/s/9g25ke0g90sh32s/reactions.data?dl=0) or you may start your own.
 It's your choice.
 Using the bot commands to add and remove isn't that difficult to populate the bot with enough reactions to be cool.
 ____
 ## Running